paperxyz/js-sdk/README.md

 - `yarn dev` - Run `paper-web` locally
 - `yarn dev-ews` - Run all packages needed to develop for the Paper embedded wallet service
+  - You'll have to run `yarn dev` and navigate to the [embedded wallet dashboard](http://localhost:3000/dashboard/embedded-wallets/auth-settings) to grab your wallet client ID first.
+  - Once that is done, create a `.env` file based on `.env.example` and update the required fields
 - `yarn dev-checkout` - Run all packages needed to develop for Paper's checkout experience

 If your machine has a memory bottleneck, you can run a specific package at a time.